johnx25bd/os-blogs/drafts/guide-to-spatial-data/1-INTRODUCING-SPATIAL.md

 ## Chapter 1: Introduction

+What is a map?

+The purpose and goals of this guide.

+Introducing data
+- What is data?
+- Structured vs unstructured data
+- Tidy data
+- Data types (?)
+- Enter spatial: what is spatial data?
+- Raster and vector
+    - Raster data
+    - Vector data
+        - Points, Lines, Polygons
+- Why is spatial special?

+---

 Maps are incredibly useful things.
 We use maps to understand reality, to decide on where to navigate, make sense of where we are - without maps, we are, quite often, lost.
 Maps are tools we have come to rely on to survive and thrive.

 What is a map?
 [Wikipedia puts it concisely:](https://en.wikipedia.org/wiki/Map) "A map is a _symbolic depiction_ emphasizing _relationships_ between _elements_ of some _space_."
 This definition captures the breadth of things we describe as "maps": from the traditional - paper [LandRanger maps](https://www.ordnancesurvey.co.uk/shop/maps.html) hikers use to explore the Scottish Highlands - to the more conceptual - a mind map of ideas around a topic, or a site map of pages of a website, or a map representing a network of firms competing in a market.
 In every case, accurate maps can help us understand a space in a more complete way than we can by simply observing it directly.
 Mapmakers do this by designing abstract representations of the space and the features within it.